-The latest estimate of the CFR is lower than the original approved indicator due to the rephasing of vehicle purchases as part of the capital programme.
+The latest estimate of the CFR is in line with the original approved indicator.

 1.3 Gross Borrowing

 The Council needs to ensure that its total capital borrowing does not, except in the short term, exceed the total of the CFR.
 Table 3 below shows that the Council will be able to comply with this requirement.